Roald Dahl's dark 'Dirty Beasts' set to music for children

 For "Dirty Beasts" he has composed what he describes as "a sort of trilogy which lasts about 20 minutes" to be performed over three concerts by the London Philharmonic starting on February 16 with "The Porcupine", followed by "The Anteater" on May 11 and "The Toad and the Snail" on October 26.
 British television presenter Chris Jarvis will narrate the poems.

-"It was an incredible chance to find a really colorful musical illustration for storytelling based on these poems that kids love and that are so outlandish," Wallfisch said.
+"It was an incredible chance to find a really colourful musical illustration for storytelling based on these poems that kids love and that are so outlandish," Wallfisch said.

 The trickiest of the three, he said, was the poem about the anteater, in which Dahl is having fun with the different pronunciations in America and Britain of the word "aunt".